Out of suffering have emerged the strongest Souls; the most massive characters are seared with scars. – Khalil Gibran

 Have you ever seen a butterfly begin to emerge from its cocoon?
 It must struggle in order to strengthen its wings.
 If someone frees the butterfly from its cocoon prematurely, it won’t be able to fly because its crucial tempering stage will not have occurred.

 The same is true for trees.
-Trees need wind in order build their structural strength to stay upright.
+Trees need wind in order to build their structural strength to stay upright.

 If you try to avoid the hard work of, as Ananda put it, “ceasing to exist,” or breaking down your old confining structures, you won’t have what it takes to truly embody your essential nature.

-The Spiritual Awakening Process
+The Dark Night and The Spiritual Awakening Process

 As humans, the prospect of change is avoided and resisted because it is unknown territory.
 Therefore, we fear it.
 For this reason, we require a Spiritual Awakening.